wp-media/apply-filters-typed/README.md

 This library is a way to solve this problem, by introducing functions that are applying strict type checking.

-It is also a a proof of concept for a WordPress change that has been proposed in this core ticket: https://core.trac.wordpress.org/ticket/51525
+It is also a a proof of concept for a WordPress change that has been proposed in this core ticket: https://core.trac.wordpress.org/ticket/51525.

+## Limitation
+If the end value type returned by the filter doesn't match the initial value type, the end value is discarded and the initial (default) one is returned.
+It's a limitation caused by the impossibility to access the internals of the hook system.

+The patch proposed to core handles the situation better, discarding callbacks that return an unexpected type instead of discarding the final value.

 ##  Installation
 You can install the library using composer: